Need help with booking? Send us a message.

 Accommodation Hotel

 Max. altitude 1,400m / 4,593ft.
 Day 16 is reserved as a buffer day in Kathmandu to manage potential flight delays from Lukla or Manthali, which are common in the Himalayan weather system.
 If everything runs smoothly, this day becomes a well-earned day of leisure and recovery.
-You stay at a comfortable hotel at 1,400m / 4,593ft, enjoying breakfast and dinner included.
+You stay at a comfortable hotel at 1,400 m / 4,593 ft, enjoying breakfast and dinner included.
 Many trekkers use this time to explore UNESCO World Heritage Sites, relax at cafes, or enjoy a traditional Nepali massage to ease post-trek muscle fatigue.
 It is also a perfect opportunity for souvenir shopping in Thamel or simply reflecting on your journey to Everest Base Camp in a calm and comfortable environment.

 Max. altitude 1,400m / 4,593ft.
 On your final day with Higher Path Treks & Expeditions, your unforgettable Everest Base Camp Trek officially concludes.
 Depending on your flight schedule, you may have time for last-minute shopping or a short cultural visit around Kathmandu before departure.
-The team ensures a smooth airport transfer from your hotel at 1,400m / 4,593ft, assisting you with check-in and farewell arrangements.
+The team ensures a smooth airport transfer from your hotel, assisting you with check-in and farewell arrangements.
 As you leave Nepal, you carry more than just memories; you take home the experience of standing at the base of Everest, crossing high mountain passes, and pushing beyond personal limits.
 The journey ends, but the sense of achievement and connection with the Himalayas remains with you long after you return home.

 Accommodation NA